EhsanGharibNezhad/TelescopeML/publications/joss/paper.md

 as well as the PyPI package, can be installed and deployed following the online instructions.
 Tutorials in the Sphinx documentation include examples for testing the code and also serve as a starting point.
-For this purpose, a basic knowledge of Python programming is required to install the code, run the tutorials, deploy the modules, and extract astronomical features from the datasets.
+For this purpose, a basic knowledge of Python programming is required to install the code, run the tutorials, deploy the modules, and extract astronomical features from their datasets.
 The necessary machine learning background and a detailed guide for package installation, along with links to further Python details, are provided to help understand the steps and outputs.